JaimeHyland/Mellifera/README.md

 *Elise's initial wireframe for her project homepage*

 It had struck Elise since taking up beekeeping how her fellow beekeepers introduced themselves in beekeeping circles by mentioning the beekeeping system they used straight after giving their name.
-Elise has in fact developed the habit herself: she now almost automatically starts every talk she gives to beekeepers with the words "My name's Elise Knolle and I work using Langstroth".
+Elise has in fact developed the habit herself: she now almost automatically starts every talk she gives to beekeepers with the words (translated from the German) "My name's Elise Knolle and I work using Langstroth".
 Other users of the Langstroth measurements then know immediately that their systems work well with hers, making it easier for them to help each other with spare beehive resources when someone is short of some resource or other, or wants to expand.
 Indeed the expression "working out of System X" is almost a declaration of identity in beekeeping circles, and thus it quickly occurred to her that the names of such systems (Langstroth, Dadant, Zander and DNM -- _Deutsche Normalmaß-Beute_) were likely very useful keywords for marketing purposes.
 She therefore noted these and a number of related terms as in her notebook for short-tail keywords (see the sub-section on web marketing below).

 The wireframe she made is primarily for her own reference, but also to show her friends in the local beekeeping society so they can give a little marketing-relevant feedback.
-I'll now discuss the feedback they and others gave her in Marketing section below.
+I'll now discuss the feedback they and others gave her in the Marketing section below.

 - - -